Saving Throw: Legrand Legacy: Tale of the Fatebounds (Switch)

-For example, I was rewarded some items that pushed me over the limit, but the event lead to a chain of other events in which I had no access to storage.
+For example, I was rewarded with some items that pushed me over the limit, but the event led to a chain of other events in which I had no access to storage.
 In the game’s defense, you can turn off this feature entirely, but not everywhere (including the aforementioned sequence of events).
-This left me to either chucking potentially valuable goods, or walking a snails pace until the scripted sequence was over, neither of which felt right.
+This left me either chucking potentially valuable goods, or walking a snail’s pace until the scripted sequence was over, neither of which felt right.

 An encumbrance system works well in games like Elder Scrolls because you can actively choose what items to take off a corpse, but you have no say-so here in Legrand Legacy.
 It isn’t uncommon for you to get a half dozen or more items after each fight, with each piece adding to your overall weight, and you have to take all the spoils every time.
 This leads to unnecessary inventory management unless you keep your bag clear constantly, which is why I just don’t see a reason in having the feature at all.

 Legrand Legacy has some definite problems mechanically, but it doesn’t do everything wrong.
 It boasts a stunning world, portrayed exquisitely through the hand-drawn backgrounds which, unfortunately, may not be fully appreciated depending on your tolerance of its many setbacks.
 Regardless, for $19.99, Legrand Legacy is an ambitious project that can easily span dozens of hours despite some of those ambitions never reaching their greatest potential.